awsdocs/amazon-ecs-developer-guide/doc_source/task-metadata-endpoint-v2.md

 `ExecutionStoppedAt`
 The time stamp for when the tasks `DesiredStatus` moved to `STOPPED`\.
 This occurs when an essential container moves to `STOPPED`\.

+`AvailabilityZone`
+The Availability Zone the task is in\.

 ## Example Task Metadata Response<a name="task-metadata-endpoint-v2-example-task-metadata-response"></a>

 The following JSON response is for a single\-container task\.